I suggest following my work using a feed reader such as Feedly.

 I have a blog at The Unz Review, where I blog about Russia, geopolitics, HBD, and futurism.

-I am also working on a couple of books:
+I am also working on a few books:

-- Apollo’s Ascent: The role of literacy and high IQ “smart fractions” in global economic and intellectual history (see below for more details).
+- Apollo’s Ascent: The role of literacy and high IQ “smart fractions” in global economic and intellectual history. [cliodynamics; history of technology]

-The more pecuniary help I get from my readers, the more time I can devote to my blogging and original research.
+The more help I get from my readers, especially of the pecuaniary kind, the more time I can devote to my blogging and original research.

 My blogging career began in 2008, when I perceived an awning discrepancy between Western media rhetoric about Russia, swinging between portraying it as a “weak,” “dying,” and “finished” country and doom-mongering about the Dark Lord Putin’s plans to subjugate Middle-Earth, oops, I mean Europe, and its rather mundane and mediocre reality.